 1. Copy of Birth Certificate

-2. Proof of Residence (Documents of proof of residence are a current (dated June or later) utility bill, excluding a cell phone bill, or a copy of a lease or rental agreement), every year
+2. Proof of Residence (Documents of proof of residence are a current utility bill, excluding a cell phone bill, or a copy of a lease or rental agreement), every season

 3. Pre-Participation Physical Evaluation Form (see Athletic Forms link), every year

 4. HCPSS Athletic Participation Form (see Athletic Forms link), every season

 5. Sports Concussion Test and release of information (see Athletic Forms link), every 2 years

 Who needs a concussion test?Golf, Tennis, Cross Country, and most Track Athletes are not required to have an impact test.

 Per Policy 9070 Academic Eligibility for High School Extracurricular Activities, for high school, a full time student earns academic eligibility to participate in extracurricular activities by maintaining a 2.0 grade-point average (GPA), calculated using credit or non-credit courses, with no more than one failing grade for the marking period, which governs eligibility for that activity.
 This provision does not apply to incoming 9th grade students for fall eligibility.
 Incomplete grades must be converted to a letter grade to determine eligibility (Policy 8020 Grading and Reporting: High School).
 If a student withdraws from a course, the grades at the time of withdrawal will be used in determining academic eligibility.
 Weighted grades will be used for academic eligibility for extracurricular activities, including high school athletics.